California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Alternative supplier identification reduces compliance risks by providing options when primary suppliers cannot meet Prop 65 requirements.
 Maintain relationships with 2-3 qualified suppliers for critical products, ensuring continuity if compliance issues arise with primary sources.

-International Seller Considerations
+International Seller Considerations and Challenges

 amazon supply chain documentation requirements differ significantly between countries.
 European suppliers familiar with REACH regulations often have compatible chemical disclosure processes, while Asian suppliers may require additional education about Prop 65 requirements.
 Establish clear communication protocols that transcend language barriers.